BrandonF55/Mr-Rogers-Neighborhood/README.md

 test: picking a number from 1- 100 code checkformatch
-expected: output: when choosing a number is should output a phrase but its failed and trying to figure it out.

-test It should .......// second test of the function has failed.
+expected: output: when choosing a number is should output a phrase but its failed and trying to figure it out. test It should .......// second test of the function has failed.

+Descibe: checkFormatch()

+test: picking a number from 1 - 100 and displaying a phrase. code:checkformatch
+expected: a phrase will appear once you make a choice of number from 1-100 and it will display a phrase.
+output: a phrase will appear after you choose a number. test it should ......// third test has passed.

 ## Known Bugs